tinyboatproductions/PickupWinderV2/README.md

 # PickupWinderV2
-A DIY pickup winder for making handwound gituar pickups
+A DIY pickup winder for making handwound guitar pickups

 I set out to design this to make a cheap pickup winder after looking at many of the low cost that are still out of my budget.
 This was desined to use easy to access components and a 3D printed case.